nafSadh/ai-art/_posts/2023-10-20-acherontia.md

 image: https://cdn.midjourney.com/fac3e845-c8af-4e82-ad98-d6ed1518594d/0_2.png
 ---

-The term "Acherontia" refers to a genus of moths, best known for its three species: Acherontia atropos, Acherontia styx, and Acherontia lachesis.
+> The term "Acherontia" refers to a genus of moths, best known for its three species: Acherontia atropos, Acherontia styx, and Acherontia lachesis.
+>

-- **Acherontia atropos**: Known as the African death's-head hawkmoth, this is the most widely recognized species within the genus Acherontia.
-It can be identified by the skull-shaped pattern on its thorax, a feature that has influenced its common and scientific names【5†source】.
-It is the largest moth in the British Isles, with a wingspan of 13 cm, and is a powerful flier, sometimes found on ships far from land【6†source】.
+> - **Acherontia atropos**: Known as the African death's-head hawkmoth, this is the most widely recognized species within the genus Acherontia.
+It can be identified by the skull-shaped pattern on its thorax, a feature that has influenced its common and scientific names.
+It is the largest moth in the British Isles, with a wingspan of 13 cm, and is a powerful flier, sometimes found on ships far from land.
+>

-- **Acherontia styx**: This species, also called the lesser death's head hawkmoth or bee robber, is found in Asia.
-It is particularly known for its fondness for honey and its ability to mimic the scent of bees, which allows it to enter beehives unharmed to feed【7†source】.
+> - **Acherontia styx**: This species, also called the lesser death's head hawkmoth or bee robber, is found in Asia.
+It is particularly known for its fondness for honey and its ability to mimic the scent of bees, which allows it to enter beehives unharmed to feed.
+>

-- **Acherontia lachesis**: Commonly referred to as the greater death's head hawkmoth or bee robber, this moth is found in India, Sri Lanka, and much of the Oriental region.
-It also has a wingspan of up to 13 cm and shares the nocturnal habits and honey predilection of the other species, capable of mimicking the scent of honey【8†source】.
+> - **Acherontia lachesis**: Commonly referred to as the greater death's head hawkmoth or bee robber, this moth is found in India, Sri Lanka, and much of the Oriental region.
+It also has a wingspan of up to 13 cm and shares the nocturnal habits and honey predilection of the other species, capable of mimicking the scent of honey.
+>

-Each of these moths has unique behaviors and adaptations that are fascinating to both scientists and enthusiasts.
+> Each of these moths has unique behaviors and adaptations that are fascinating to both scientists and enthusiasts.
 Their distinctive skull-like patterns have also made them a topic of interest in popular culture and symbolism.

+Here are some Modjourney generated images:

 <div class="row row-cols-1 row-cols-md-2">